Anishshankarjha2295/Anishshankarjha2295/README.md

 - 👋 Hi, I’m @Anishshankarjha2295
 - 👀 I’m interested in ...Learning new things everyday
-- 🌱 I’m currently pursuing ...B.E in CSE
+- 🌱 I’m currently pursuing ...B.TECH in CSE
 - 💞️ I’m looking to collaborate on ...any projects related to java and cloud computing
 - 📫 How to reach me ....through my email id